oracle/pgql-lang/pages/pgql-1.2-spec.md

 PGQL is a graph pattern-matching query language for the [property graph data model](#property-graph-data-model).
 This document specifies the syntax and semantics of the language.

-## Document Outline

- - [Introduction](#introduction) contains an outline of this document as well as details on the grammar and a changelog that lists the changes since PGQL 1.1.
- - [Graph Pattern Matching](#graph-pattern-matching) introduces the basic concepts of graph querying.
- - [Grouping and Aggregation](#grouping-and-aggregation) describes the mechanism to group and aggregate results.
- - [Sorting and Row Limiting](#sorting-and-row-limiting) describes the ability to sort and paginate results.
- - [Variable-Length Paths](#variable-length-paths) introduces the constructs for testing for the existence of paths between pairs of vertices (i.e. "reachability testing") as well as for retrieving shortest paths between pairs of vertices.
- - [Functions and Expressions](#functions-and-expressions) introduces the various data types and functions and operations on these data types.
- - [Subqueries](#subqueries) introduces the syntax and semantics of subqueries, which allow for composing queries of other queries to support more complex use cases.
- - [Other Syntactic rules](#other-syntactic-rules) defines syntactic rules that are not covered by other sections, such as syntax for identifiers and comments.

-## Notes on the Grammar

-This document contains a complete grammar definition of PGQL, spread throughout the different sections.
-There is a single entry point into the grammar: `<Query>`.

 ## Changelog

 The following are the changes since PGQL 1.1: